NMattyy/Thinkpad-T14s-G2-MacOS/README.md

 If you want to to have fan and sensors reading, fan control and other thinkpad's features that you have on windows like battery treshold or full function keys functionality, you can install [YogaSMC](https://github.com/zhen-zen/YogaSMC)

 Requires some addittional SSDT that you have to compile by yourself using your `DSDT.aml` and the example SSDTs that are available on their site.

+#### Audio support on Tahoe
+As Apple removed AppleHDA since Tahoe Beta 2, there is no official audio support, but, with the help of some tools, we can add It back without using OCLP using [this guide](https://github.com/perez987/AppleHDA-back-on-macOS-26-Tahoe).

 ## 🔧 Status